 It works best if one has a large sensing coil with a strong neodymium magnet; then the signal has a better chance of appearing over the background noise.
 My coil was a roll of 44 swg wire I got at a local electronics store.
 It has a resistance of 4000 ohms and probably has 6-8,000 turns or so.
 It’s the same one used in my earlier post on the pendulum seismometer, “Cheap seismometer using sound card and Amaseis – now running under Windows” construction details of which can be found there.

-The electronics couldn’t get any simpler, a single transistor amplifier with some low-pass filtering:
+The electronics couldn’t get any simpler, a single transistor amplifier with some low-pass filtering.
+The mic. socket on the sound card supplies enough power to run it.:

 And you can set it up for continuous recording using the popular free amateur seismology software “Amaseis.”
 See below.